-The whole route is waymarked, but in remote areas – in particular the Ivybridge to Scorriton section, and Dunstone Down/Hameldown to Chagford Common stretch on Dartmoor, and across The Chains on Exmoor – this is limited and walkers should carry, and be able to use, a map and compass.
-In the Two Moors Way guidebook an alternative low-level route is described to avoid Hameldown in bad weather, and the possibility of an alternative route to avoid the open moorland section north of Ivybridge is being investigated.
+The whole route is waymarked, but in remote areas – in particular the Ivybridge to Scoriton section, and Dunstone Down/Hameldown to Chagford Common stretch on Dartmoor, and across The Chains on Exmoor – this is limited and walkers should carry, and be able to use, a map and compass.
+The new edition of the Two Moors Way guidebook includes an alternative low-level route from Ivybridge to Holne, and another to avoid Hameldown (providing an alternative route in times of poor visibility).

 The route can be broken down into different length sections depending how fit you are and how far you wish to walk each day – see the route section.
 If you are unsure we would recommend you start out by doing some short sections as day walks in order to assess your abilities.

 Beyond the advice given on this site we are unable to offer a bespoke service.
 However there are a number of holiday walking companies that can do just that – they will provide a range of different itineraries for you to choose from and will then make all the arrangements for you to walk the route with your accommodation bookings all taken care of.

 If your dog is up for the challenge, then of course.
 Many accommodation providers will take well-behaved dogs, but do check in advance.
 Remember that dogs should be kept on leads within both National Parks during spring to protect lambs and ground-nesting birds) and under control at all times.
 Be aware that livestock will be encountered along the whole route.

 The easiest way is to see if a friend is willing and able to drop you off and pick you up again at the other end.
 However there are lots of other options providing you plan ahead and have a little patience and flexibility.
 See our Transport page for details.